yoav-es/Python-Exercises/README.md

 # Python-Exercises
-Python exrecises repository\n
+Python exrecises repository

 Kitchen Placer EX - Finding the optimal location to a kitchen from a given matrix file.